dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 .. note:: The times below are for a particular development environment.
-Embedding times can be expected to vary for different CPUs, operating systems, etc as well as varying across problems and executions of the hueristic algorithm.
+Embedding times can be expected to vary for different CPUs, operating systems, etc as well as varying across problems and executions of the heuristic algorithm.

 .. list-table:: Minor-Embedding: Embedding Times
    :widths: 20 10 10 30